Sue Casson & Tom Blackmore

 Governments, even in times of crisis, must respect rights and make sure that every move they make underpins freedoms, and ensure their instant return after crisis.

-Watch our film, now, in lockdown, and as we commemorate
+Watch our film, now, as we continue the 75th anniversary journey

 Made with grateful thanks to the United States Holocaust Memorial Museum

 for access to their archives and to all at the Churchill Archives Centre,

 where David Maxwell Fyfe's personal papers now have a permanent home.